blairconrad/blairconrad.github.io/_drafts/creating-the-next-fakeiteasy-release-using-octokit.md

 One way to improve productivity and increase consistency is to use [checklists][checklists].
-When I showed up at FakeItEasy Enterprises, each new release was described by an issue that included a comprehensive checklist, such as the one:
+When I showed up at FakeItEasy Enterprises, each new release was described by an issue that included a comprehensive checklist, such as this one:

 <figure>
   <a href="https://github.com/FakeItEasy/FakeItEasy/issues/272"><img src="{{ site.image_dir }}/release_checklist.png"></a>